FrennyMacwan/Practice-assignment/README.md

 Anaconda-spyder

 For Python libraries:
-pip install pika
-pip install datetime
-pip install random
-pip install time
+execute below commands in python prompt/anaconda prompt pip install pika pip install datetime pip install random pip install time

 Assumption:
-1.Simulated PV value is taken as 100
+1. Simulated PV value is taken as 100
-2. output result file will be created where send.py and receive.py are copied.
+2. output result file will be created where send.py and receive.py are placed.
 Make sure both are in same folder.

 Steps to execute: